 - Address the incidence of anti-social behaviour and the importance of creating safe and welcoming community spaces

-- Tackle the incidence of hate crime, domestic and sexual abuse
+- Tackle the incidence of hate crime, domestic & sexual abuse.

-- Reduce the incidence of serious violence and knife crime
+- Reduce the incidence of serious violence & knife crime.

 Community safety grants

-If you have an interesting or innovative idea about how crime, disorder or antisocial behaviour could be tackled in the Lewes District you may be eligible to apply for a grant from the Eastbourne and Lewes District Community Safety Partnership.
+If you have an interesting or innovative idea about how crime, disorder or antisocial behaviour could be tackled in Eastbourne you may be eligible to apply for a grant from the Eastbourne and Lewes District Community Safety Partnership.

 Download the application form below and return it by email, or complete it by hand and return by post.